-This Agreement should be read in conjunction with the Steps for Schools document, which sets out what is expected from participating schools and what schools can expect from the research team.
+This A real ent should be read in conjunction with the Steps for Schools webpage which sets out what is expected from participating schools and what schools can expect from the research team.

 The Declaration section will need to be completed by the headteacher, deputy headteacher or equivalent, and the Principal Investigator of the research team.
 If either party is not able to conform to the agreement, project delivery may be at risk.